Interview with Jaap Schröder

 N: See Naples and die!

 The Netherlands String Quartet had played in America almost every year until 1969.
 Then I had Diapason 422, and we made one trip to America with that ensemble.
-Then I was asked to come back to Aspen, which is the modern music festival of the Julliard School, and where we had spent two summers with the Quartet, 1964 and 1966.
+Then I was asked to come back to Aspen, which is the modern music festival of the Juilliard School, and where we had spent two summers with the Quartet, 1964 and 1966.
 This time was the beginning of my baroque playing and the Esterhazy Quartet, and they asked me to come with the baroque violin for a tentative period of two weeks.
 It wasn’t really a success; it was too early in fact.
-But, I met a harpsichordist, Ellen Katz.
+But, I met a harpsichordist, Helen Katz.
 We played together.
 She was very much in favour of this.
 That was the late 1970s.
 She was very well acquainted with my dear friend Albert Fuller.
 And he was planning a baroque festival, for the first time in America.
-He was a harpsichordist and teaching at the Julliard and really thinking about developing this early music scene with at least two violins.
+He was a harpsichordist and teaching at the Juilliard and really thinking about developing this early music scene with at least two violins.
 He said: baroque music, if I organize something, I need two violins.
 And he knew one already: Stanley Ritchie.
-So Ellen Katz said: you have to ask Jaap.
+So Helen Katz said: you have to ask Jaap.
 He wrote me a letter – I still have it – ‘Dear Mr Schröder’.
 He was always very flowery in his language.
 So I was invited in 1973, for the first Aston Magna Festival.
 So, that was another beginning.

 The festival ran for three weeks in the Berkshire Hills, between New York and Boston, close to Tanglewood: a private estate and a beautiful place.
 There had been a famous violinist there, Albert Spalding, who had a wonderful house and estate there, which was bought by a banker who loved baroque music.
 He gave Albert Fuller the permission and money to organize this first baroque festival, and Albert always had wonderful ideas.
 He said it should be three weeks with concerts.
 So Stanley Ritchie, the second violin, was there, and a cellist and some wind players – John Solum was the flute player – and a few more.
 But, it was not only concerts.
 You could come as a postgraduate student and get lectures from a specialist about a certain theme.
 From the first year onwards Albert gave each summer a name.
 I don’t remember the order, but one was Versailles.
 We had an architect talking about the architecture in Versailles, and French literature, and of course French music.
 So the concerts were combined with in-depth lectures on the period.
 Another theme was Thomas Jefferson and his time.
 And of course we had Italy.
 It was wonderful to concentrate on certain subjects.
 And Albert was the man behind the whole thing, not only playing the harpsichord.
 These were fantastic years.
 They lasted from 1973 until 1981, and then it changed; but that’s another story.

 In the first festival we did the six Brandenburg Concertos, which then two years later – I think in 1975 – we recorded.
 Albert wanted to do that.
 So we recorded it and then he had to find a label to publish them which was quiet difficult.
 He was a bit disappointed that it wasn’t done by a big label, but by the Smithsonian Institution.
-The man there, Jim [James] Weaver was a former student of Uti.
+The man there, Jim [James] Weaver was a former student of Utti.
 Jim Weaver managed to have the tapes bought by the Smithsonian and that’s where it was published.
 We played them in concert there and also in New York in the Metropolitan Museum.
 We had several years of concerts in the Metropolitan Museum.

 The first three years we had Shirley Wynne and the baroque dancers.
 Ah, she was a wonderful person: very intelligent, but also lots of taste.
 She didn’t dance herself but was instructing the group of younger people, one of whom is still continuing the New York Baroque Dance company: Cathy [Catherine] Turocy, who is married to a harpsichordist Jim [James] Richman.
 Since my bow was my life, I was delighted to learn so much about moving and dancing.
 Shirley started every morning for the whole group of students and teachers with an hour of baroque dance step.
 And then in the programmes that we did, with Rameau mainly, I was finding out the best bowings to accommodate the dancers.

 I kept in touch with a few of those dancers.
 It was a wonderful atmosphere.
 And with Albert it was always such a feast to be there for three weeks.
 And then during the year I came back for concerts in New York.
 He had a wonderful studio.
 He had good friends with lots of money.
-He was teaching at the Julliard, but that wasn’t giving all the money he needed.
+He was teaching at the Juilliard, but that wasn’t giving all the money he needed.
 He had a childhood friend, whom I knew also, who loved music and who gave him this studio to live in – a fantastic place, near Lincoln Centre on West 67th Street, between Central Park and Columbus Avenue.
 It was the centre of activities for him and he organized concerts there.
 And he rented it out for a film called All that jazz.
 One ceiling had been broken away.
 He lived on the first floor and downstairs was a big studio.

 Well, Albert died some years ago [ 2007 ] and the apartment has been sold.
 But when I am in New York now I am sad because of that.